jonatw/apple-store-scrape/TECHNICAL_SPEC.md

     - Merges products based on SKU matching
     - Organizes columns in the preferred order

+### convert_to_json.py

+Data processing module that converts CSV data to JSON format and fetches exchange rates.

+#### Main Functions

+- `fetch_exchange_rate(debug=False)`:
+  - **Purpose**: Fetches the current USD/TWD exchange rate from Cathay Bank's website
+  - **Process**:
+    - Makes HTTP request to Cathay Bank's exchange rate page
+    - Parses HTML content using BeautifulSoup
+    - Extracts the USD/TWD selling rate
+    - Returns the rate as a float value

+- `get_exchange_rates(debug=False)`:
+  - **Purpose**: Gets exchange rates for use in price comparisons
+  - **Process**:
+    - Attempts to fetch the latest exchange rate from Cathay Bank
+    - If successful, saves the rate to exchange_rate.json
+    - If fetching fails, tries to use previously saved rates
+    - Provides fallback default values if all else fails
+    - Returns exchange rate data structure

+- `csv_to_json(csv_file, json_file, product_type, exchange_rates)`:
+  - **Purpose**: Converts CSV product data to structured JSON format
+  - **Process**:
+    - Reads CSV file using pandas
+    - Processes price difference calculations using exchange rates
+    - Creates structured JSON with metadata and product array
+    - Writes JSON output to the specified file

 ## Data Structures

 ### Configuration Data